 - Colposcope: a type of microscope used to acquire a magnified view of the ectocervix or vaginal wall

-- Allows for assessment of the ectocervix under magnification (6–40 x)
+- Colposcopy: A diagnostic procedure to evaluate the cervix, vagina, and vulva using a colposcope; allows for assessment of the ectocervix under magnification (6–40 x)

 - Application of acetic acid or iodine facilitates the colposcopic detection of precancerous and cancerous lesions